Did you know?

 - Use ‘Communiteas’ and the social connections calendar to plan events.

-- Build a social connection space using the tips provided.
+- Build a social connection space.

 - Why?
 Socially connected individuals and communities whether at home or at work, have increased capacity to stay healthy.